How to Can Homemade Applesauce

 To make applesauce, you first need to peel, core, and slice the apples.
 This takes a little time.
 You can save a lot of time by using an apple peeler like the Apple Master.

-As you prepare the apples, place them in a large heavy sauce pan to simmer.
+As you prepare the apples, place them in a large stock pot to simmer.
 Add a little water to keep the apples from sticking to the bottom of the pan.
 Stir the apples often.
 As they start to soften, you can mash them down with a potato masher.
 If you like chunky applesauce, you just continue cooking the apples this way until they are the consistency you want, continuing to add water if necessary.

 While the apples are cooking down, you can start adding sugar and spices.
 If you want unsweetened applesauce, it is not necessary to add anything extra to the apples, but most people like a little added sugar and/or cinnamon.
 You can use honey, white sugar, or brown sugar to sweeten your applesauce.
 Just add a little at a time until you get the sweetness you desire.
 We like extra cinnamon in our applesauce, so I ended up adding a couple of tablespoons of cinnamon to my pot of apples.

 If you want smooth applesauce, with no lumps, you will need something like a rotary colander to push the applesauce through to remove any remaining apple lumps or skins.
 This is how they made applesauce in the "old days."
 In fact I still have my mother's colander that she made applesauce with when I was a child.
-I found a similar product available today at the Prepared Pantry.
-It does take a bit longer to do this final step, but if you like really smooth applesauce, you won't mind spending the extra time doing it.
+I found a more updated product called a food mill.
+This handy gadget is great for making applesauce, as well sauces and syrups.

 When the applesauce is done, if you are going to be canning it you will need to get your jars and lids ready for processing.
 My 20 lb box apples cooked down into enough applesauce to pour into 5 pint jars, so that's how many jars I needed to get ready.